-As the epicenter of COVID-19 in the United States, New York City has quickly become one of the country’s largest hubs of mutual aid, redistributing food, medical supplies, and personal protective equipment to people in need during the crisis.
+As the epicenter of COVID-19 in the United States, New York City has quickly become one of the country’s largest hubs of mutual aid, with residents redistributing food, medical supplies, and personal protective equipment to people in need during the crisis.
 Unlike charities, mutual aid efforts involve groups of people pooling their resources to help each other directly instead of waiting on assistance from governments, corporations, and other institutions.

 These projects aren’t just fly-by-night operations.
 In the city’s boroughs and beyond, many have become high-tech engines of community support, powered by software platforms designed to distribute resources to the most vulnerable populations as quickly as possible—and most importantly, to help neighbors connect with one another during a period of isolation and uncertainty.